andreycizov/python-epaxos/docs/future.md

  to the epaxos' discretion to decide the ordering of the commands that all of the replicas will agree with.
 Means the `TS` will cause false positives.

  - What if we had a fence over several checkpoints, that would give us a direct range of values ?

+Resolutions:
+  - `a(a)` We may ensure that all of the replicas presume the existence of a checkpoint command at any time, which means
+  - `a'(a)`

 2017-12-31 18:04 How does a replica ensure exiting a quorum? `tags(quorum)`
 -------------